bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-23-jpeg-quality-estimation-experiments-with-a-modified-imagemagick-heuristic.md

 All scripts and test data that were used in this analysis are available from the [jpeg-quality-demo Github repository](https://github.com/KBNLresearch/jpeg-quality-demo).

+## Scripts and test data

+- [jpeg-quality-demo Github repository](https://github.com/KBNLresearch/jpeg-quality-demo) - Github repo with all scripts and test data that were used in this analysis.
+- [jpegquality-im-modified.py](https://github.com/KBNLresearch/jpeg-quality-demo/blob/main/jpegquality-im-modified.py) - Python implementation of modified ImageMagick heuristic.

 ## Revision history

 - 24 October 2024: re-arranged introductory section, and added an explanation on the difference between quality level and image quality.

-- 29 October 2024: revised earlier draft in preparation of follow-up post.
+- 30 October 2024: revised earlier draft in preparation of follow-up post.

 [^1]: I used [Poppler](https://poppler.freedesktop.org/)'s *pdfimages* tool to extract the images from the PDF, using the `-all` switch which ensures images are kept in their original format.